Preparing offline map packages

 Map tiles can be generated using existing utilities, or converted from standard geospatial data (Shapefile, GeoJSON), in several ways.

-Generate tiles using QGIS: The open-source GIS software QGIS has several tools for generating
+Generate tiles using QGIS: The open-source GIS software QGIS has several tools for generating MBTiles

-in both raster and vector format.Generate XYZ tiles (MBTiles)
+in both raster and vector format.
+Generate XYZ tiles (MBTiles)

-can be used to create raster tiles of all of the content on your map canvas; this may also include XYZ Tiles from services such as OpenStreetMap, Bing, and Google Satellite.Generate Vector Tiles (MBTiles)
+can be used to create raster tiles of all of the content on your map canvas; this may also include XYZ Tiles from services such as OpenStreetMap, Bing, and Google Satellite.
+Generate Vector Tiles (MBTiles)

 can be used to create vector tiles from one or more vector layers.
-You can then further style these vector tiles in yourstyle.json
+You can then further style these vector tiles in your style.json

-file.The page Generating map files in .mbtiles format for the experimental Background Maps feature in the Mapeo support materials has a visual, step-by-step guide for using QGIS to generate raster tiles.
+The page in the Mapeo support materials has a visual, step-by-step guide for using QGIS to generate raster tiles.

-Generate tiles using mapgl-tile-renderer: The mapgl-tile-renderer tool can be used to generate raster
+Generate tiles using mapgl-tile-renderer: The tool can be used to generate rasterMBTiles

-from various sources including Bing Satellite, Esri World Imagery, Google Earth, and more, with an optional OpenStreetMap overlay.Convert tiles using tippecanoe: There is also a command line tool called
+from various sources including Bing Satellite, Esri World Imagery, Google Earth, and more, with an optional OpenStreetMap overlay.

-which can be used to generate vectorMBTiles
+which can be used to generate vector MBTiles

-from Esri Shapefiles and other formats: guide.Convert tiles using mbutil: If you already have tiles in a different format (such as
+Convert tiles using mbutil: If you already have tiles in a different format (such as xyz

-), you can use a Node command line tool calledmbutil
+), you can use a Node command line tool called mbutil

-to convert them toMBTiles
+to convert them to MBTiles

 Once generated, place the tiles in the map/data/